-I quickly checked my watch.
-Although my father was lost in the haze of Alzheimer’s disease, he seemed to know when to expect a visit from me.
-It was uncanny.
+Since Dad is lost in the haze of Alzheimer’s disease, I never know how he will be on a given day.
+But the one thing he always seems to know is when to expect a visit from me.
+It’s uncanny.

-When I spotted my father, it almost broke my heart to note the slight hesitation before his eyes lit up with recognition.
+When Dad saw me, the slight hesitation before his eyes lit up with recognition almost broke my heart.

 “It’s about time you showed up, Stefan,” he said.
-“I need some help here.
+“I could use some help here.
 That darn dog will come soon enough when I fill his dinner plate.”

-A couple of months ago, Dad acquired the annoying habit of calling me by a variation of Steven, my given name.
-I decided to ignore it rather than risk upsetting him—at least he was in the right ballpark.
+For some reason, Dad recently developed the annoying habit of calling me by a variation of Steve, my given name.
+Rather than risk upsetting him, I decided to ignore it.
+At least he was in the right ballpark.

-“Let’s look over here, Dad,” I said as I guided him toward his room.
+“Let’s look over here, Dad,” I said as I guided him to his room.
 “Are you ready for a trim?”

 All thoughts of the dog instantly vanished.
 Dad obediently sat down and launched into a story about helping his father stack wood for the winter when he was seven years old.
-The amount of detail he described was amazing, especially since he couldn’t remember what happened two minutes ago.
+The amount of detail he included is amazing, and I knew Lorie would want to add this one to the Swete genealogy.

 The muscles in my father’s face tightened.
 His mouth twisted in rage.
 He jumped to his feet and the chair went flying.
 I staggered backward, astonished he could still move so fast.

 “What’s the matter with you?” he shouted.
 “Can’t you control your own wife?
 Did I raise a weakling?”

 He ripped off the protective cloth and threw it in my face.
 Specks of white hair flew in all directions.
 If my instincts hadn’t kicked in, the framed photo he sent in my direction would have caused serious damage.